oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/04-prepare-config-data-and-app/prepare-config-data-and-app.md

 In this Lab, users will create a *Driver* configuration which will be used for preprocessing data and then running AD model Training or Inference.
 The Data Pre-Processing Framework (DPF) driver provided by the Oracle AI Services team will read this configuration and use it to ingest data from configured data sources, execute the processing steps (run data transformers) and perform OCI Anomaly Detection Model Training or run Inference.

-A brief description of the configuration file sections and their syntax is provided below.

 ## 1. Understand Driver Configuration File Syntax

 Driver Configuration File is a JSON file that defines the DPF workflow.

-Users may proceed to the next task directly and revisit this section later if they wish.
+**NOTE**: Users may proceed to the next task directly and revisit this section later if they wish.

+A brief description of the configuration file sections and their syntax is provided below.
 The configuration is composed of the following 5 parts.

 | Section Name | Description |
 | ------------ | ----------- |